Ensemble Kalman Methods: A Mean Field Perspective: State Estimation: Discrete Time

-Consider probability measures $\nu$ and $\nu'$ on $\R^{d}$ and $\R^{d'}$ respectively, and recall the definition of pushforward of a measure under under $T: \R^{d} \to\R^{d'}$: the statement $\nu'= T^\sharp \nu$ is a succinct way of stating that, if $\law(v)=\nu$ and $v'=T(v)$, then $\law(v')=\nu'.$ Given probability measures $\pi$ and $\pi'$ on $\R^{d}$ and $\R^{d'}$ respectively, a {\em transport} $T: \R^{d} \to \R^{d'}$ is a map with property that the pushforward of probability measure $\pi$ under $T$, $T^\sharp \pi$, is equal to probability measure $\pi'.$ In the following we refer to $\pi$ as the {\em source measure} and $\pi'$ as the {\em target measure} defining the transport.
-In our setting $\pi'$ will be uniquely determined by $\pi$, together with an observed piece of finite dimensional data.
-Thus $T$ depends on $\pi$ and so we may view $T$ as a mapping $\R^{d} \times \gP \to \R^{d},$ suppressing, for the moment, explicit dependence on the observed data.
-We can compute the pushforward of $T$ on any measure in $\gP$; but when we compute the pushforward on $\pi$ we obtain $\pi'.$ We emphasize that transport maps are not uniquely defined by their source and target measures and require certain conditions for their existence, which we assume here to be satisfied.
-The underlying mathematical concept is that of coupling of measures.
-See Subsection \ref{ssec:BSE} for discussion of transport, optimal transport and coupling.
+We start by setting-up notation used throughout.
+Consider probability measures $\nu$ and $\nu'$ on $\R^{d}$ and $\R^{d'}$ respectively, and recall the definition of \emph{pushforward} of a measure under under $T: \R^{d} \to\R^{d'}$: the statement $\nu'= T^\sharp \nu$ is a succinct way of stating that, if $\law(v)=\nu$ and $v'=T(v)$, then $\law(v')=\nu'.$ Given probability measures $\pi$ and $\pi'$ on $\R^{d}$ and $\R^{d'}$ respectively, a {\em transport} $T: \R^{d} \to \R^{d'}$ from $\pi$ to $\pi'$ is a map with property that the pushforward of probability measure $\pi$ under $T$, $T^\sharp \pi$, is equal to probability measure $\pi'.$ In the following we refer to $\pi$ as the {\em source measure} and $\pi'$ as the {\em target measure} defining the transport.
+In our setting $\pi'$ will be uniquely determined by $\pi$ and an observed piece of finite dimensional data.
+Thus $T$ depends on $\pi$ and so we may view $T$ as a mapping $\R^{d} \times \gP \to \R^{d'},$ suppressing, for the moment, explicit dependence on the observed data.
+We can compute the pushforward under $T$ on any measure in $\gP$; but when we compute the pushforward on $\pi$ we obtain $\pi'.$ We emphasize that transport maps are not uniquely defined by their source and target measures and require certain conditions for their existence, which we assume here to be satisfied.
+The underlying mathematical concept is that of \emph{coupling of measures.} See bibliography Subsection \ref{ssec:BSE} for discussion of transport, optimal transport and coupling.

-We will also consider classes of \emph{approximate transport maps} which do not achieve transport from $\pi$ to $\pi'$, but instead match second order moments information (we will be precise below).
-Such maps will also depend on $\pi.$ To be completely clear, the dependence of (possibly approximate) transport $T$ on a measure in $\gP$ does not affect the definition of pushforward; we employ the following general definition of pushforward for measure-dependent maps, taken to hold for all $\pi_1, \pi_2$ regardless of any assumed relationship between them:
+We will also consider classes of \emph{approximate transport maps} which do not achieve transport from $\pi$ to $\pi'$, but instead match first and second order moment information (we will be precise below).
+Such maps will also depend on $\pi.$

+We now clarify an important notational issue.
+The dependence of (possibly approximate) transport $T$ on a measure in $\gP$ does not affect the definition of pushforward; we employ the following general definition of pushforward for measure-dependent maps, taken to hold for all $\pi_1, \pi_2$ regardless of any assumed relationship between them:

 in particular,